Eames Era Atomic Art w/ Gold Computer Chip & Integrated Circuits

 Computer Chip The central element in this jewelry is an actual computer chip and consists of multiple layers of electronic circuitry built on one silicon crystal.
 If, during testing, a point of contact is not functioning properly, the chip is infused with a red dye and it appears as a red dot.
 The design around the chip in each piece is molded after chip carriers that allow circuity to be transmitted. |

-Smithsonian Museum Reproductions Computer Chip cuff links (1984)
+Smithsonian Museum Reproductions Computer Chip Cuff links (1984)

 This set of cuff links contains actual Computer Chips, items are made of enamel & have gold plated Mounts.